vrandall66/front-end-submissions-public/1801/mod-3/personal-projects/david-daugherty/first-checkin.md

 I think the biggest challenge will be figuring out the logic to display a correct applicable response for events that happened during the game.

 #### Instructor Notes
+* Great wireframes!
+And love this idea!

 #### Deliverables for next checkin:
+* Have Redux and Router set up
+* Initail fetch call and putting data in the store
+* Set up firebase
+* Start testing
+* Add a linter
+* Store structure - keeping data flat and try not to duplicate data
+* Start building out UI